 Even at the most anxious moments, though, there is humour.
 Hackett is always on the look-out for a chance to tease the Germans, whether by complaining about a noisy guard dog or plotting to steal their Christmas goose.
 And at the end there is enough joy to counterbalance all that has been suffered – the joy of homecoming, of liberation, and of a friendship which was to endure long after the war had ended.

 Extract from Slightly Foxed Issue 41 © Anthony Gardner 2014

-This article also appeared as a preface to Slightly Foxed Edition No. 25: John Hackett, I Was a Stranger
+This article also appears as a preface to Plain Foxed Edition: John Hackett, I Was a Stranger

 About the contributor

 Since Anthony Gardner’s A-level history syllabus ended with the Crimean War, he is grateful for any books that shed light on subsequent events.
 He edits the Royal Society of Literature Review and has just completed a satirical novel called The Fox on Your Doorstep.